 An Easy Tool Most People Overlook or Assume Is Active

-Tip 1: Webmaster Tools is Not Google Analytics
+Tip 1: The Search Console is Not Google Analytics

 When you log into Google WebMaster Tools, even if your site isn’t attached to it, you will still see your account.
 Don’t be fooled thinking that because you logged in, the site is registered and your tools are working!

 The Search Console will help you optimize your content and site for search.
 It gives you insight into what is happening with your individual pages and alerts you if Google comes up with errors when indexing your site.
 This is valuable information if you are wondering why you are not ranking properly or if you are having problems on your web site.